ilyaskurikhin/beesim/README.md

 ================================================================================

-The default run command is `scons application-run`, which will build and run the code in default configuration, using the app.json config file in the /res directory.
+The default run command is `scons application-run`, which will build and run the code in default configuration, using the appbig.json config file in the /res directory.
 You can change the configuration file used with the `--cfg=<file>` argument.

 We have extended the configuration file to include new features, as well as to tweak previous features.

+There are two configuration files available for a big and a small world.

+Here is an overview of the program :
+	- The world is created, automatically generating the texture and the bees and bears.
+	- Hives die if they are in an area that is not optimal for the bees
+	- New hives are created if a hive is in a good location
+	- Stats are shown for the number of Bees, Hives and Flowers

 ## Environment